 Thank you for supporting independent specialist retailers.
-FREE next working day delivery on all portable massage tables & interest free & pay later options available.
-Returns period extended until 31st January for all orders placed in December.
+FREE next working day delivery on portable massage tables + 30 days returns.
+Interest free & pay later options available.

 0